SonarSource/php-test-sources/src/Symfony/Bundle/FrameworkBundle/Tests/Fixtures/Descriptor/builder_1_arguments.md

 - Abstract: yes
 - Autowired: no
 - Autoconfigured: no
+- Deprecated: no
 - Arguments: yes
 - Factory Class: `Full\Qualified\FactoryClass`
 - Factory Method: `get`
+- Usages: none

+### definition_without_class

+- Class: ``
+- Public: no
+- Synthetic: no
+- Lazy: no
+- Shared: yes
+- Abstract: no
+- Autowired: no
+- Autoconfigured: no
+- Deprecated: no
+- Arguments: no
+- Usages: none

 ### service_container